 The Two Groups: Digestive Enzymes vs. Systemic Enzymes

-Also known as "metabolic" enzymes, these enzymes are used by the body to power a number of metabolic processes, such as, breaking down toxins, reducing inflammation, and repairing organs and tissues.
+For example, the body breaks down toxins, regulates inflammation, and repairs organs and tissues.
+Systemic enzymes are necessary for these processes.
 Systemic enzyme formulas will contain a broad-spectrum of various enzymes, and a high amount of proteolytic (or protein digesting) enzymes as well.

-Benefits of Systemic Enzymes
+Actions of Systemic Enzymes

 - Supports healthy inflammatory response

-- Promote respiratory health
+- Promotes respiratory health

 - Help remove toxins from the body

-- Help maintain healthy cholesterol
+- Supports healthy cholesterol

 - Lessen skin irritation and excessive shedding

-Benefits of Digestive Enzymes
+Actions of Digestive Enzymes